TeselaGen/fsml.org/website/docs/examples/phycus-parser-example.md

 ## Phycus FSML Manifest

 The Phycus Applikon Plugin Parser is complete.
 Next, we can use the FSML CLI tool to install it and generate the FSML Manifest.
 To install this Plugin we can either publish it to the npm registries and install it via its public https URL, or use a local version of it.
-Here, we'll use the published version of the parser.
+Here, we'll use a published version of the npm package: [phycus-parser@1.2.0](https://www.npmjs.com/package/phycus-parser).

-To install the Phycus Parser Plugin tun the following command:
+To install the Phycus Parser Plugin run the following command:

 ```
       $> fsml plugin install phycus-parser@1.2.0